Dema Harshbarger

 Dema Harshbarger (September 8, 1884 — February 20, 1964) was an American businesswoman, concert promoter, and talent manager.

 Early life

-Dema E. Harshbarger was born in Knox, Illinois, one of the seven children of Richard Henry Harshbarger and Sarah Belle Lewis Harshbarger.
+Dema E. Harshbarger was born in Abingdon, Illinois, one of the seven children of Richard Henry Harshbarger and Sarah Belle Lewis Harshbarger.
 She survived polio and rheumatic fever in her youth.
 She attended Knox College.
 Soon after college, she went traveling with her music teacher Mrs. Parry; the two were among the rescued passengers in the wreck of the RMS Slavonia off the coast of Portugal.

 Career

 Harshbarger started her career at the Century Lyceum Bureau in Chicago, booking lecturers and entertainers in small towns in Illinois and Indiana.

 From 1919 to 1921 she and Jessie B. Hall ran the Fine Arts Bureau in Chicago.
 In 1921 she left Hall to become co-owner of Harrison and Harshbarger, a Chicago concert booking agency.
 Their first exclusive client was tenor Charles Marshall, and they helped to develop the "Organized-Audience Plan", a subscription model for entertainment bookings in smaller cities.
 In the 1920s, Harshbarger was co-founder (with Ward French) and president of the National Civic Music Association.
 "Through her service," explained a California newspaper in 1932, "more than one and a half million people in the forty-eight states are served with musical attractions."

 Harshbarger sold her agency to NBC, moved to California, and was made head of the network's Artists' Bureau in 1936.
 She became manager and press agent of Hedda Hopper, and was frequently mentioned in Hopper's gossip column.